 Trevor finds Danny’s request suspect (but if the check clears…) and plans to send one of his male trainers to Danny’s home for private lessons.
 Kat gets wind of the scenario and weasels her way into the position, only to find that Danny is sincere in his pursuits, despite being incredibly lazy and seemingly without motive.

 Danny likes Kat and is more or less using his money so that she hangs around.
 Yet, it is more than that.
 Danny wants to do something with his money and his life.
 Kat also wants to do something; she just hasn’t found that one thing she is good at.
-Trevor knows what he wants to do, he wants to build a giant gym that helps people improve their mind, body and soul, he just lacks the funding and the know how to bring it to fruition.
+Trevor knows what he wants to do: He wants to build a giant gym that helps people improve mind, body, and soul.
+He just lacks the funding and the know-how to bring it to fruition.
 Obviously, if all three of them combine forces, their problems will be resolved.
 But two things lie in their way: ego and sex.

 Danny likes Kat.
-Kat like Trevor.
-Trevor likes Kat, but likes Danny’s money and is weary of how a relationship with Kat might affect his other relationships.
-Danny, oddly, wants Trevor and Kat together, because, why not?
-This is the stuff of good, classic drama and in the hands of Bujalski, it all comes off brilliantly.
+Kat likes Trevor.
+Trevor likes Kat but likes Danny’s money and is wary of how a relationship with Kat might affect his other relationships.
+Danny, oddly, wants Trevor and Kat together because, why not?
+This is the stuff of good, classic drama, and in the hands of Bujalski, it all comes off brilliantly.

 Danny’s wealth has brought and bought him nothing.
 He’s divorced, living in a rented mansion with expensive booze and very little furniture.
-He has no friends, and the ones he has, he has simply because he has money.
-It’s only when he applies his funds toward something of value—Trevor’s business provides value for Trevor, only Results 2 will determine if the business holds any real world value—will Danny achieve what he has been looking for.
+He has no friends and the ones he has, he has because he has money.
+It’s only when he applies his funds toward something of value—Trevor’s business provides value for Trevor, only Results 2 will determine if the business holds any real-world value—will Danny achieve what he has been looking for.
 Only when Trevor has the funds will his dreams become a reality.
 Only when Kat is managing Trevor’s gym will she know what she has been working toward.
 All three are seeking results, and if Bujalski wanted to, he could simply come out from behind the camera and suggest that they make a movie.
 It seems to be working for him.